maarten-pennings/Lego-Mindstorms/ms4/faq.md

 So far so good.
 But at 100, suddenly the right motor reverses.
 Can we graph this?

-Unfortunately, there is no console in Word block, so I wrote a script in Python.
+Unfortunately, there is no console in Word Blocks, so I wrote a script in Python.
-My assumption is that `MotorPair.move()` in Python maps to the pink blocks in Word block.
+My assumption is that `MotorPair.move()` in Python maps to the pink blocks in Word Blocks.

 The script loops over all steering values, lets the motors run for 1 second, and then checks how far they got (in degrees).
 Here is the code.